 Researchers found that children born at 37 and 38 weeks had significantly lower reading scores when compared to their same-age peers who were born at 39, 40 and even 41 weeks.
 They also found that math scores for children born at 37 and 38 weeks were also lower.
 Kids that get too early of a start on life are more likely to struggle than their peers who had full-term pregnancies.
 A few months later, researchers in Buffalo found that babies born at 37 and 38 weeks (early-term babies), were physiologically immature when compared to their full-term peers.

-And with the help of these new term-guidelines, the ACOG feels that moms-to-be will have a clearer picture of just how quickly baby is developing and just how important those final weeks are.
+With the help of these term-guidelines, the ACOG feels that moms-to-be will have a clearer picture of just how quickly baby is developing and just how important those final weeks are.
 Patients know that due date," says Dr. Mari-Paule Thiet, the director of the Division of Maternal-Fetal Medicine at the University of California, San Francisco.
 "They circle it and they know the exact date that that baby should come.
 In the past we gave that gray zone of five weeks for it to come and said it could come any time within that window, and it’s all the same."
-In short, Thiet feels that the new definitions will give moms a more realistic idea of when it's time for them to deliver.
+In short, Thiet feels that these definitions will give moms a more realistic idea of when it's time for them to deliver.
 She adds, "I think it’s good that now patients can think, ‘ok, this is really my two weeks until due date week.
 I might deliver before my due date, but I hope I don’t.'"